o-gs/dji-firmware-tools/comm_dissector/README.md

 ## Rationale

-This is a [packet dissector](https://www.wireshark.org/docs/wsdg_html_chunked/ChapterDissection.html) which allows you to view and analyze serial communication on interfaces within the DJI drones.
-It can also understand packets used within binary Flight Record DAT files.
-There is also a KML export plugin for visualizing the flight.
+This is a [packet dissector](https://www.wireshark.org/docs/wsdg_html_chunked/ChapterDissection.html) which allows you to view and analyze communication on interfaces within the DJI drones.
 The dissectors act as documentation on what is known about the DJI protocols, in form of simple LUA code.

 ## Overview

+What these dissectors can do:
+* Show fields within DUML packets captured from a drone
+* Show fields within packets stored in binary Flight Record DAT files
+* Export KML file for visualizing the flight

-Installing the dissectors to Wireshart allows analyzing the protocol commands in:
+Installing the dissectors to Wireshark allows analyzing the protocol commands in:
 * PCap files created from pure DUML streams, ie UART communication between chips
 * PCap files with dumps of USB/Ethernet communication with embedded DUML payloads, ie. WiFi connection between RC and a drone (for platforms which use that protocol)
 * PCap files generated from DAT flight logs

+Typically, you will capture the communication using either Wiresharks USB/ETH capture or using `comm_*2pcap.py` scripts.
+Then open the file in Wireshark.

 ## Setup

-A simple setup is required to use the new dissector.
+A simple setup is required to use the new dissectors.

 ### Copy the script files